 The difference between the mindset of a self-harmer and a person contemplating suicide:

-Most people who engage in self-harming do so as a means to cope with their distress (avoid suicide) rather than escape it by committing suicide.
+Most people who engage in self-harm do so as a means to cope with their distress (avoid suicide) rather than escape it by committing suicide.
 Self-harm is a response to painful emotions.
-Unfortunately self-harm may become a habitual way of coping with stress.
+Unfortunately, self-harm may become a habitual way of coping with stress.

 Hayden’s story continued: